-Essay-based exams: how to answer ‘To what extent…’ essay questions
+Essay exams: how to answer ‘To what extent…’

 Many students struggle to produce a sophisticated essay format under exam conditions.
 Instead of writing to their usual standard, they panic and just scribble down all the information they know on the subject.
 Sound like you?

 You can earn a lot of extra marks in these exams, if you know how to answer the question specifically and producing a well-structured essay.
 So it’s Oxbridge Essays to the rescue, with a series of custom essay formats that you can use to answer any one of these common exam question types: ‘Compare and Contrast’, ‘To What Extent’, ‘How does the Writer’, ‘For and Against’ and ‘Close Reference’.

 To What Extent?

 Why are they so popular?
 Well, this type of question allows the student to show a variety of skills.
 Firstly, the depth of their knowledge on the given subject.
 Secondly, students can display independent judgement by analysing the importance of different pieces of information.

 The first is detailed source evidence and extra material, to support your argument.
 Let's use an example essay question here to demonstrate.
 In a history exam, the essay might ask: “To what extent was the character of Charles II responsible for his problems with parliament?".

 The student is being asked to do two things here: to show an in-depth knowledge of Charles II's character, and to analyse which specific aspects of his character may have affected his political relationships.

 Incorporating detailed evidence will always demonstrate how much you know of the subject matter, and will help to support the angle and strength of your argument.

 The second element is linking to wider issues, topics or arguments that support your point of view.
 For example, in this particular history essay, a student could refer to other historical events that were responsible for problems between Charles II and parliament, but which were not related to his character.